Scholarships Fund Program

 - Indicate extracurricular activities including but not limited to sports and community activities

 - Show academic performance (minimum unweighted 3.0-grade point average)

-- Be high school seniors or currently attending college in Florida, or technical college
+- Be high school seniors, GED recipients or currently attending college, technical college or university in Florida

 - Plan to enroll in a full time accredited college or university;